eduNEXT/openedx-alexa-adaptor-template/README.md

 4. Select "Development" from the "Skill testing is enabled in:" dropdown.
 5. As the Skill uses voice profiles, to test interactions you need to do it by voice.
-If you are known profile, you can interact with the skill without problems.
+If you are known profile, you can interact with the skill without any issues.
 If you are not a known profile, the skill show you a message indicating that you are not a known profile and the interaction will finish.

-Also, you can test the skill using the Alexa app, only ensure that you are using the same account that you use to create the skill in the Alexa Developer
+Also, you can test the skill using the Alexa app, be sure you are using the same account you use to create the skill in the Alexa Developer.

 ## Working with the Skill